A FINANCIAL INSTITUTION’S GUIDE TO UNIVERSAL ASSOCIATE

 - Flex Offices vs Closed Doors: Include flex offices in your universal strategy to give both your clients and staff a place to go when performing more complex transactions that require an additional level of privacy.
 Unlike traditional offices that are limited to one employee, flex offices can be shared by all members of your staff, getting repeatable use from your space.

 - Community Rooms vs Empty Conference Rooms: Get involved with your community by giving them a space to gather for events like community hall.
 Not only does this align your brand with the needs of the people your branch serves, but it also gets people through your branch door who may not be current clients of yours.
+(Check out this case study on Rabobank to see how they transformed an empty conference room into an inviting community room that now serves as a staple piece in their community.)

 - Discovery Area: Host all of your interactive digital displays in a centralized area of your branch where clients can learn about and engage with your products and services.
 Examples of digital signage that perform best in these areas include: digital screens, interactive kiosks and tablets and digital community boards.